Sportforum Hohenschönhausen: The contemporary stadium (1990–present)

+Panorama

 The future of the football stadium

 The Stadion im Sportforum does not meet the requirements of the German Football Association (DFB) for play in the 3.
 Liga.
 Among other things, the stadium lacks enough seats, under-soil heating and a sufficiently powerful floodlight system.

 The Sportforum Hohenschönhausen is planned for a complete redevelopment, which will be carried out in several stages.
 However, the current football stadium is not included in the plan.
 The redeveloped Sportforum Hohenschönhausen will be organized around a central facility called "Forum Park".
 The Forum Park will be located exactly where the current football stadium is now located.
 The current stadium is thus planned to be demolished.
-Also the current club house would have to make way for the Forum Park.
+Also the current clubhouse would have to make way for the Forum Park.
 However, a new, much smaller football stadium is planned to be built on the edge of the sports complex, towards the Konrad-Wolf-Straße.
 The new smaller stadium was originally planned to hold only 1,000-1,500 spectators.